-Event attendees will also be encouraged to stay loyal to the music-going experience.
-Blau added that ticket holders will be buying into a tokenized ecosystem where upgrades, merchandise, concessions, and rewards can be digitally exchanged through an all-in-one community portal integrated into the blockchain booking platform.
+Event attendees can also be encouraged to stay loyal to the music-going experience.
+Blau added that the tokenized ecosystem plans to let customers instantly exchange upgrades, merchandise, concessions and rewards via an all-in-one community portal that will be integrated into the booking platform with a recurring incentive structure, which he says enforces a sense of social belonging.

 No crypto novice

-The 27-year-old American music producer shot to fame in the early and mid-2010s for collaborating with EDM notables Dash Berlin, Alesso, Afrojack, R3hab and The Chainsmokers, then later remixing hit songs from pop sensations Justin Bieber, Ariana Grande, Adele, Rihanna and Nicki Minaj.
+The 27-year-old American music producer shot to fame in the early and mid-2010s for collaborating with EDM notables Dash Berlin, Alesso, Afrojack, R3hab and The Chainsmokers, and for remixing hit songs from pop sensations Justin Bieber, Ariana Grande, Adele, Rihanna and Nicki Minaj.
+As a Washington University of St. Louis finance student, Blau gave up a career on Wall Street to create dance music around the same time the Winklevoss twins introduced him to bitcoin.

-Like Paris Hilton, Scott Disick, 50 Cent, Snoop Dogg and, as of Tuesday, Kim Kardashian, Blau is a member of a growing celebrity club that shares an interest in alternative financial systems.
-The recent surge of star power has led many to believe that mainstream adoption of cryptocurrency payments is on the horizon, but others remain skeptical.
+Like Paris Hilton, Scott Disick, 50 Cent, Snoop Dogg and, as of Tuesday, Kim Kardashian, Blau is a member of a growing celebrity club that shares an interest in alternative financial systems — a recent surge of star power that has led many to believe mainstream adoption of cryptocurrency payments is on the horizon.
+Others have been wary.

-In an email, Trey Ditto, a representative for the EDM DJ, wrote that Blau is genuinely passionate and well-versed about virtual currencies:
+In an email, Trey Ditto, a representative for the EDM DJ, anticipating skepticism towards the trend of the rich and famous, wrote that Blau is genuinely passionate and well-versed about virtual currencies:

 “Justin has put a lot of his music on hold to focus on this project…the truth is he spent the past 18 months diving into all aspects of blockchain to immerse himself in the industry.
 So, he’s not just some DJ trying to use his fame to get into crypto and make some money.”